-If, after the Superintendent reviews the designation form (STAC-202), he/she finds that the student is either not homeless, not entitled to attend the district's school, or not entitled to transportation (if requested) the Superintendent or designee will do the following:
+If, after the Superintendent reviews the designation form (STAC 202), he/she finds that the student is either not homeless, not entitled to attend the district's school, or not entitled to transportation (if requested) the Superintendent or designee will do the following:

-- 1. Contact the district's homeless liaison to assist in dispute resolution process. - 2.
+- 1. Contact the district's homeless McKinney-Vento liaison to assist in dispute resolution process. - 2.
 Contact the student and parent (if available) and inform them of their opportunity to provide more information prior to the district making a final determination.

-If, after consideration of any additional information and input from the homeless liaison, the Superintendent makes a final determination that a student is not homeless, or not entitled to enrollment or transportation, he/she must provide the student's parent or guardian, or the student, if the student is an unaccompanied youth, with written notice that the student is not entitled to their request.
+If, after consideration of any additional information and input from the homeless McKinney-Vento liaison, the Superintendent makes a final determination that a student is not homeless, or not entitled to enrollment or transportation, he/she must provide the student's parent or guardian, or the student, if the student is an unaccompanied youth, with written notice that the student is not entitled to their request.
 This written notice must also:

 - 1. State the rationale/basis for the district's determination; - 2.
-State the date as of which the student will be excluded from the district's schools (or transportation);

-- 3. Advise that the district's final determination may be appealed to the Commissioner of Education (Commissioner); - 4.
-Provide the name and contact information for the district's homeless liaison; - 5.
-Inform the student's parent or guardian or the student, if the student is an unaccompanied youth, that the district's homeless liaison is required to assist him/her in filing such an appeal; and - 6.
+State the date as of which the student will be excluded from the district's schools (or transportation), which shall be at least 30 days from receipt of the written notice; - 3.
+Advise that the district's final determination may be appealed to the Commissioner of Education (Commissioner); - 4.
+Provide the name and contact information for the district's homeless McKinney-Vento liaison: - 5.
+Inform the student's parent or guardian or the student, if the student is an unaccompanied youth, that the district's homeless McKinney-Vento liaison is required to assist him/her in filing such an appeal; and - 6.
 Include, as an attachment, the form needed to file an appeal to the Commissioner.

 The Superintendent must ensure that the district's final decision is delivered to the parent, guardian, or unaccompanied youth in a timely manner.
-The student must remain enrolled and provided with transportation (if requested) until the district makes a final determination and for a minimum of 30 days after the determination to give the student's parent or guardian or unaccompanied youth the opportunity to appeal to the Commissioner.
+The student must remain enrolled and provided with transportation (if requested) until the district makes a provides written notice of its final determination and for a minimum of 30 days after the receipt of determination to give the student's parent or guardian or unaccompanied youth the opportunity to appeal to the Commissioner.